pyangmain/Ghost-ping-bot/README.md

 # Ghost-ping-bot
 Simple discord bot that detects ghost pings.

+So far, the bot supports deleting ghost pings, editing ghost pings, and reply ghost pings.

-The bot is hosted on replit
+built in python using the discord.py API, and is hosted on replit.